-- □ 2.1.1 Publicly visible method any third party make an Open Source compliance inquiry (e.g., via a published contact email address, or the Linux Foundation's Open Compliance Directory). - 2.1.2 An internal documented procedure that assigns responsibility for responding to receiving third party\Open Source compliance inquiries.
+- 2.1.1 Publicly visible method any third party make an Open Source compliance inquiry (e.g., via a published contact email address, or the Linux Foundation's Open Compliance Directory). - □ 2.1.2 An internal documented procedure that assigns responsibility for for responding to receiving third party_Open Source compliance inquiries.

-To ensure there is a reasonable way for third parties to contact the organization with regard to Open Source compliance inquiries and that this the organization is prepared to effectively respondingly has been effectively assigned.
+To ensure there is a reasonable way for third parties to contact the organization with regard to Open Source compliance inquiries and that this the organization is prepared to effectively responding the prepared to effectively assigned.